Successful completion of “Introduction to Methods and Statistics” is assumed. This course is only available for BA linguistics students.

 In this course students will get familiar with basic concepts in inferential statistics necessary to conduct research in (experimental) linguistics such as determining statistical power, bootstrapping, the chi-square test and other non-parametric tests, advanced correlation, linear regression, logistic regression, analysis of variance, and multilevel regression.
 For all techniques covered, the student will learn (1) the statistical theory behind the technique (2) how to practically perform the technique and (3) how to report the results.
 Furthermore, for all techniques covered, the student will learn how to set the sample size to obtain adequate statistical power and replicable results.

 Students will acquire practical data analysis skills through several assignments that are imbedded in experimental linguistics research.
-The student can choose to use SPSS or R statistical computing software
+The student can choose to use SPSS or (for students that aspire a career in research-) R statistical computing software

 Learning goal 1: student is able to describe core inferential statistics techniques in the language sciences